jbostoen/iTop-custom-extensions/readme.md

 # Compatibility
 I am developing ***unofficial*** extensions (simple tweaks, extra features) for iTop using PHP 7.2 and MySQL 5.7.

 It's unknown if these extensions work on older versions of iTop.
-For most of them, only minor adjustments might be enough (downgrading data model version number, dependencies).
+Making minor adjustments might be enough to make them backward compatible. (downgrading version number of datamodel XML and dependencies in module PHP file).

 * [Support plan](https://github.com/jbostoen/iTop-custom-extensions/blob/master/docs/support%20plan.md)

 # History
 I (jbostoen) started using iTop in 2015.
 Since then, I've been using and customizing this application more every day.
 I also stimulated others to use it and also made small contributions to iTop, both in code and translations.

 In the meanwhile, my colleague [jdefoort](https://github.com/jdefoort) also became an iTop enthousiast and we often collaborate on new extensions.